alternative medicine and doctors| forewords

 Hello!
-I suppose I should begin by introducing myself, my name is Kari Nokela and I am a physicist originating from Finland, I have a strong complementary medicine background .
+I suppose I should begin by introducing myself, my name is Kari Nokela and I am a physicist originating from Finland, I have a strong integrative medicine background .
 With experience in both fields, I find it easy to write about and discuss closing the gap between east and west medical approaches.
-Vedapulse ecg recording system integrates complementary medicine , i.e. so-called “belief treatments” within the same basic origin, when we study the heart .
+Vedapulse ecg recording system integrates complementary and alternative medicine, i.e. so-called “belief treatments” within the same basic origin, when we study the heart .
 Many of the parameters kept in the lips receive a medically more acceptable explanation.
-I have set myself the task of explaining the benefits and science of alternative medicine to everyone within the health industry.
+I have set myself the task of explaining the benefits and science of alternative medicine to every medical doctor and politician.
 (Notice: I DO NOT sell Vedapulse.
 I just use)

 Unfortunately, the Finnish medical association (and many other regulating bodies) are very slow to embrace new ideas; they argue that complementary medicine is a wellness service that is based solely on placebo effect as the therapies lack any scientific evidence.
 However, animals have been known to recover after CAM treatment – so this in itself debunks the placebo theory.
 There is also a significant lack of funding for researching complementary therapies – but as history has shown us, these medical practices have been relied upon and evolved for thousands of years in certain civilisations.
 Compared to this modern medicine is very young.